itzarushi16/Ecom-backend/README.md

 This is a **Spring Boot REST API** for managing products in an e-commerce system.
 It supports **CRUD operations**, **image upload/retrieval**, and **product search** functionality using **Spring MVC**, **Spring Data JPA**, and **H2 in-memory database**.

+**The frontend is built with React: E-Commerce Frontend** : https://github.com/itzarushi16/Ecom-frontend

 ## Features

 * Create, Read, Update, Delete (CRUD) operations for products